thor-harsh/Project--R-13/README.md

 # Project--R-13

 <table>
-In this project we will be exploring the use of tree methods to classify schools as Private or Public based off their features.
+In this project we will be exploring the use of tree methods to classify schools as Private or Public based off their features.<br></br>

 **We will using Decision Tree and Random Forest as our model for this project .**